 Endrin (hexachloroepoxyoctahydro-endo, endodimethanonaphthalene), has been cleared for use on apples and pears with no allowable residue on harvested fruit.
-To avoid possible residue, Endrin must not be used later than First Cover.
+To avoid possible residue, endrin must not be used later than First Cover.
 Endrin is considerably more toxic to humans and warm-blooded animals than other commonly used chlorinated hydrocarbons.
 Extreme care should be exercised in the use of this material.
 All safety precautions given on the label must be followed precisely.
 Fish are especially sensitive to minute amounts of this chemical.
-Thus, Endrin should not be used in orchards where run-off will contaminate waters inhabited by fish.
-In research and demonstration plots two applications of endrin have been far superior to one.
-Pests susceptible to endrin sprays include red-banded leaf roller, curculio and aphids.
+Thus, endrin should not be used in orchards where run-off will contaminate waters inhabited by fish.
+Pests against which endrin sprays are usually used include red-banded leaf roller, curculio and aphids.
+However, in Michigan, endrin has not been too effective against these insects.

-Kelthane (1, 1-bis (chlorophenyl) trichloroethanol) is a specific miticide that has performed well in Michigan during the past five years.
-The residual action of this material is sufficiently long to control mite infestations with one application in many instances.
-For best results, apply Kelthane when the average temperature is predicted to be above $70^{\circ}$ F. for 5 to 7 days.
+Kelthane (1, 1-bis (chlorophenyl) trichloroethanol) is a specific miticide that has performed well in Michigan during the past six years.
+It is the most widely used miticide from July to harvest in Michigan.
+For best results, apply Kelthane when the average temperature is predicted to be above 70° F. for 5 to 7 days.

 Methoxychlor (1, 1, 1-trichloro-2, 2-bis (paramethoxyphenyl) ethane), a close relative of DDT, is also sold under the trade-name Marlate.
 It exercises control against such pests as the plum curculio, codling moth, apple maggot, and cherry fruit fly.
-Methoxychlor is a relatively safe chemical and can be used closer to harvest than many other insecticides.
+Methoxychlor is a relatively safe chemical and can be used as close as 7 days before harvest on tree fruits.

 Mitox (p- chorbenzyl, p-chlorphenyl sulfide), a specific miticide, has proved effective for the control of European red mites in the Pre Bloom period.
 Its action is primarily against eggs and newly hatched mites.
-Mitox exhibits long residual effectiveness and is relatively nontoxic to humans.